RMaarefdoust/universal/README.md

 The goal of the Universal Numbers Library is to offer alternatives to native integer and floating-point for mixed-precision algorithm development and optimization.
 Tailoring the arithmetic types to the application's precision and dynamic range enables a new level of application performance and energy efficiency, particularly valuable for embedded applications that need autonomy through intelligent behavior.

-Deep Learning algorithms in particular provide a core application vertical where alternative formats and precisions, such as half-precision floating-point and bfloat16, yield speed-ups of two to three orders of magnitude, making rapid innovation in AI possible.
+Deep Learning algorithms provide a core application vertical where alternative formats and precisions, such as half-precision floating-point and bfloat16, yield speed-ups of two to three orders of magnitude, making rapid innovation in AI possible.

 The Universal Library is a ready-to-use header-only library that provides a plug-in replacement for native types and offers a low-friction environment to explore alternatives to IEEE-754 floating-point in AI, DSP, HPC, and HFT algorithms.